dvollrath/StudyGuide/develop/structural.md

 <iframe width="900" height="600" frameborder="0" scrolling="yes" src="../plotly/10SD-va-extract.html"></iframe>

 Things are different for Manufacturing.
 Here, you can see that in very poor countries manufacturing actually gets bigger as a share of GDP as they get richer, but that at a certain point (log GDP per capita of about 9.5) the manufacturing share starts to fall.
 Again, this doesn't mean very rich countries produce fewer manufacturing goods, they produce *more*.
 Those goods just make up a smaller *share* of GDP as they get very rich.
+Note that there is no such thing as a very rich country that is heavily into manufacturing - even Japan and Germany has relatively small shares.

 <iframe width="900" height="600" frameborder="0" scrolling="yes" src="../plotly/10SD-va-manuf.html"></iframe>

 Finally, Services almost invariably become more relevant to GDP as countries get rich.
 Note that even among poor countries Services account for between 20-40% of GDP.
 They are always important.
 But among rich countries they account for around 80% of all economic activity.
 In that sense rich countries are service economies, even though they still produce a lot of agriculture, mining, and manufacturing.

 <iframe width="900" height="600" frameborder="0" scrolling="yes" src="../plotly/10SD-va-services.html"></iframe>

+{: .fact}
+> There are consistent patterns among countries in the composition of GDP.
+Extraction (agriculture, mining) *falls* as a share of GDP as countries get rich.
+Services (retain, finance, government, etc.) *rise* as a share of GDP as countries get rich.
+Manufacturing (including construction and utilities) tends to peak when countries are middle income (at around 40% of GDP) and then *falls* as a share of GDP as countries become very rich.

 ## Does this impact productivity?